maxFadet/todos-list-react/README.md

 9. **Complete all tasks:**
    - Users can mark all tasks as completed at once by clicking <img src="https://raw.githubusercontent.com/maxFadet/todos-list-react/main/images/button-all-is-done.png" width="150">

+10. **Automatic Task Saving:**
+    - All your tasks are automatically saved in your browser's local storage.
+This means your tasks will be there even if you close the browser or refresh the page.
+No need to worry about losing your progress!

 &nbsp;
 ## The demonstration of the project's main functions: